College vs University: The Difference Between College and University

 Featured Universities:

-A university is the universe of learning.
-A university is supposed to include all (or many) subjects of learning; a "universal" place for knowledge.
-"Universe" was thought to comprise all that exists (before the multiverse was devised), and University was conceptually a repository of the all of the world's knowledge and subjects for research and teaching students.
-In short, a university can teach all subjects.
+The idea behind a university is that it encompasses the universe of learning.
+A university is supposed to include all (or many) subjects - a "universal" place for knowledge.
+"Universe" was thought to comprise all that exists (before the multiverse was devised), and University was conceptually a repository of the world's knowledge, to be used for research and teaching students.
+In short, a university can teach a wide variety of subjects.

 The best way to make sense of the difference is to look at individual instances.